52147/H_7/README.md

 ##  Difference between single thread and multi thread program:

+If we don't use sleep() to boserve the multi thread program and Single Thread program, there is no difference between these two because run time too fast.

 |  | Single Thread  | Multi Thread |
 | ------------- | ------------- | ------------- |
 | run time | 3s  | 4s  |

+If we use sleep() in multi thread program, we can observe that five thread print genome sequence at the same time then keep iterating until create 100 genome sequence which means 5 thread execute concurrently.
 ## Output
 ### `Single Thread`